I recently read a webpage where the author jokingly referred to his “take anywhere, always ready EDC tool kit”.

 If you need to pry, use the can- or bottle-openers, or better still use a more appropriate tool that is not your penknife.

 In the pouch I carry my penknife in, I also carry an eight centimetre-long flat pocket pry bar.
+On my keyring, the P38 may be used to pry or open paint tins.

-On my keyring, I have a 58mm Classic SD.
 It is handy for trimming my nails or other minor jobs that it is not worth getting the main Swiss Army Knife out for.
+It actually sees a lot of use since it is the first tool I usually reach for.

 The Classic was donated by the lost property box.
 It originally had green cracked scales and was missing its tweezers.